On this page

 Third-party sources

-For web-based data collection, you may have a data layer that works in combination with a tag management system.
+For web-based data collection, you may have a data layer that works with a tag management system.
 Popular tag management systems used by Adobe Analytics users include Adobe Launch, Tealium, and Google Tag Manager.

 Adobe Launch